Coherent Load Profile Synthesis with Conditional Diffusion for LV Distribution Network Scenario Generation: Methodology

 \subsection{Evaluation Metrics and Visualisations}

 In this study, two metrics are used to evaluate the performance of the data synthesis models in two key areas.
 Mean Squared Error (MSE) is used to measure the reconstruction errors of the generated load profiles vs the actual.
 MSE was chosen as it is an error metric that is routinely used with machine learning applications.
 The Maximum Mean Discrepancy (MMD) is used to measure the quality of the synthesis.
-MMD is a distance-based metric measuring the difference between real and generated probability distributions by comparing their means in a high-dimensional feature space~\cite{10.5555/2188385.2188410}.
-A lower score represents a more similar data distribution.
-MMD was chosen as it is regularly used in data synthesis studies as a distance-based metric~\cite{gao_two_nodate}.
-Additional metrics, inspired by previous research~\cite{9534373, li2024diffchargegeneratingevcharging}, were also considered and are listed in the table.
-These further distance-based metrics Wasserstein distance~\cite{doi:10.1137/1118101}, marginal score and MiVo~\cite{9534373}.
-The remainder of this section focuses on MSE and MMD metrics, with the additional metrics referenced only when they provide additional insight.
+MMD is a non-parametric, kernel-based distance metric that quantifies differences between real and generated probability distributions by comparing their means in a reproducing kernel Hilbert space~\cite{10.5555/2188385.2188410}.
+LV substation load data are non-Gaussian and do not follow a common parametric probability density function~\cite{Singh2009}, rendering parametric divergences (e.g., KL divergence) unsuitable or unstable in this context.
+MMD was therefore selected as it enables robust comparison of complex, multi-modal load distributions without imposing restrictive distributional assumptions.
+For this reason, MMD is widely adopted in data synthesis studies involving non-Gaussian and high-dimensional data~\cite{gao_two_nodate}.